LittleWiz/MarketNiti/README.txt

 - Store the data in a SQLite database for further analysis.

 Description:
 Market Niti is a project focused on gathering, processing, and storing historical stock data for NIFTY index companies.
 The system fetches daily close prices using the yfinance package and stores them in a structured SQLite database.
-The project is designed to be extensible, allowing new stocks to be added easily.
+The project is designed to be extensible, allowing new stocks to be added easily and supporting further analysis and visualization.

 Project Structure:
 MarketNiti/